 The word heterotroph comes from the Greek "heteros," which means "other" or "different," and "trophe," which means "nutrition."
 Heterotrophs get their food from organic sources in their environment.
 This means eating or absorbing sources of organic carbon.
 All animals and fungi are heterotrophs.

-An autotroph is an organism that creates its own food by fixing carbon.
+Autotrophs, on the other hand, that create their own food by fixing carbon.
 In other words, autotrophs get their carbon directly from carbon dioxide, which they use to create organic carbon compounds for use in their own cells.
-All plants are autotrophs.
-Some bacteria, some archaea and some protists are autotrophs.
+All plants and some bacteria, archaea, and protists obtain their carbon in this way.

 Types of Heterotrophs

-Heterotrophs are divided into two basic categories: photoheterotrophs and chemoheterotrophs.
-Photoheterotrophs still get their carbon from organic sources, but they get energy from sunlight.
-They include certain types of green bacteria and purple bacteria.
+Scientists divide heterotrophs into two basic categories: photoheterotrophs and chemoheterotrophs.
+Photoheterotrophs still get their carbon from organic sources, but they also get energy from sunlight.
+This grouping includes certain types of green bacteria and purple bacteria.
 Chemoheterotrophs, also called organotrophs, get both their energy and their carbon from organic sources.
 Animals and fungi fall into this category.

 Types of Autotrophs

-Likewise, autotrophs are split into photoautotrophs and chemoautotrophs.
+Likewise, scientists split the autotroph classification into photoautotrophs and chemoautotrophs.
 The former, including plants and algae, perform photosynthesis using the energy from light to fix carbon.
 Chemoautotrophs, which are mostly bacteria and archaea living in extreme environments such as near volcanic vents on the ocean floor, get the energy to fix carbon from inorganic sources like hydrogen sulfide or ammonia.